 If you have read our earlier post, you may be aware that the Sleep options consume little power to help your PC wake up faster and in no time so that you are back to where you left off.
 The Hibernate option, in comparison to the Sleep mode, uses even less power and lands you at the same position where you last left off.
 Reading these posts tell you the difference between Hibernate & Shutdown and Sleep & Hibernate.

 Fron the WinX Menu, select Control Panel, and then open Power Options applet.
 From the right pane, select Choose what Power Buttons do.
 In System Settings, you will be able to define what the power button does.
 Under When I press the power button option, you can define what it does when the computer is running on Battery and when it is Plugged in.

 Now you will see four options in the drop-down menu.
 You can choose – Do Nothing, Sleep, Hibernate or Shut down.

 Select the desired option and click Save changes to save the settings.

-Incidentally, Windows users know how to manage Windows power plan settings, the pro’s and con’s of the different Power Plans and how to troubleshoot Power Plans in Windows 7.
-Go here to learn the process of managing power settings and creating custom plans in Windows 8.
+Incidentally, Windows users know how to manage Windows power plan settings, the pro’s and con’s of the different Power Plans and how to troubleshoot Power Plans.
+Go here to learn the process of managing power settings and creating custom plans.